namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 Knowledge is hard to manage, as mind is hard to materialize and visualize.

 Bi-directional networked tools like `roam-research` and `obsidian` are on the trend for a while now.
-[The idea behind](https://en.wikipedia.org/wiki/Knowledge_graph) is not brand new, yet the much evolved web-based tech makes them possible.
+[The idea behind them](https://en.wikipedia.org/wiki/Knowledge_graph) is not brand new, yet the much evolved web-based tech makes them possible.

 ## what I want to build

 I record my building of `fiber-note` in this series of dev posts, what I want to build is:

-* tag-based bi-directional networked note taking
+* tag-based bi-directional networked note-taking
 * web-based real-time experience
-    * constantly auto saving
+    * constantly auto-saving
     * real-time reactive interface
         * updating components other than the editor (related notes, navigation, tags network, calendar, etc.)
 * a highly-customized editor